 On June 24, 2013, the subsidiaries of SLP entered into a \$15,000 credit facility with City National Bank.
 The subsidiaries of SLP are the borrowers under such facility and SLP guarantees the obligations of its subsidiaries thereunder.
 The credit facility is secured by certain assets of SLP and its subsidiaries.
-The credit facility consists of a \$7,500 delayed draw term loan that matures on June 24, 2020 and a \$7,500 revolving credit facility that matures on December 24, 2016.
+The credit facility consists of a \$7,500 delayed draw term loan that matures on June 24, 2020 and a \$7,500 revolving credit facility that matured on December 24, 2016.
+As of December 23, 2016, the revolving credit facility was extended for one year.
 The loan bears interest at either (a) the higher of the prime rate plus a margin of 0.05 percentage points and 2.5% or (b) the LIBOR rate plus 3 percentage points, at the borrowers' option.
 On June 28, 2013, the borrowers borrowed \$7,000 on the revolving credit loan.
-As of June 30, 2016 and December 31, 2015, no amount had been drawn on the term loan credit facility and the borrowers may draw up to the full amount of the term loan through June 25, 2018.
+As of June 30, 2017 and December 31, 2016, no amount has been drawn on the term loan credit facility and the borrowers may draw up to the full amount of the term loan through June 25, 2018.
 Borrowings under the term loan on or prior to June 24, 2015 were payable in 20 equal quarterly installments.
 Borrowings under the term loan after June 24, 2015 are payable in equal quarterly installments through the maturity date.
 The credit facility contains restrictions on, among other things, (i) incurrence of additional debt, (ii) creating liens on certain assets, (iii) making certain investments, (iv) consolidating, merging or otherwise disposing of substantially all of our assets, (v) the sale of certain assets, and (vi) entering into transactions with affiliates.
 In addition, the credit facility contains certain financial covenants including a test on discretionary assets under management, maximum debt to EBITDA and a fixed charge coverage ratio.
 The credit facility contains customary events of default, including the occurrence of a change in control which includes a person or group of persons acting together acquiring more than 30% of the total voting securities of Silvercrest.

-As of June 30, 2016 and December 31, 2015, the Company did not have any outstanding borrowings under the revolving credit facility.
+As of June 30, 2017 and December 31, 2016, the Company did not have any outstanding borrowings under the revolving credit facility.

-Interest expense, which also includes amortization of deferred financing fees, incurred on the revolving credit facility and term loan for the three months ended June 30, 2016 and 2015 was \$12 and \$10, respectively, and for the six months ended June 30, 2016 and 2015 was \$23 and \$20, respectively.
+Interest expense, which also includes amortization of deferred financing fees, incurred on the revolving credit facility and term loan for the three months ended June 30, 2017 and 2016 was \$4 and \$12, respectively, and for the six months ended June 30, 2017 and 2016 was \$8 and \$23, respectively.